Nexiauk/fableseed_stories/README.md

     * Added preconnect links to google fonts in the head of base.html to allow the fonts to immediately load.

 All these measures massively improved google lighthouse performance on mobile and desktop

+* GSAP animations weren't working on FireFox and the poem text was flickering briefly into view before disappearing completely, causing a layout shift that was jarring.
+I worked on this with ChatGPT by firstly setting all of the poem paragraphs and the hero title to visibility: hidden, then made the GSAP JS set it to visible again.
+I also set hero-content overflow to hidden.
+This stopped the flickering and the layout shift, which had been subtl on Chrome, but very noticeable on FireFox.
+I then used requestAnimationFrame in the GSAP JS to the wait for the browser to finish layout and painting, and prevent Firefox from miscalculating line positions.
+Animations now work in all browsers and no weird flickering or shifts occur.
+I was concerned that because the poem is hidden, if the JavaScript failed then the hero poem just wouldn't exist at all, so I created a block called extra_head and added page specific noscript fallback for the hero poem.

 ## **Credits**